|

 prison more frequently, been flogged more severely, and have been exposed

 to death again and again.
-Five

-from my own countrymen, in danger from Gentiles, in danger in cities, in
+bandits, in danger from my own countrymen, in danger from Gentiles, in

-danger in the country, in danger at sea, and in danger from false
+danger in cities, in danger in the country, in danger at sea, and in

-toiled, and have often gone without sleep; I have known hunger and thirst
+I have laboured and toiled, and have often gone without sleep; I

-and have often gone without food; I have been cold and naked.
+have known hunger and thirst and have often gone without food; I have been

 Besides everything else, I face daily the pressure of my concern

 for all of the churches.”
-What

-can be said about the above words that Paul says.
+can be said about the above words that Paul says?

 None of the false apostles went through what Paul went through.